FelipeUCAA/RTF_CSV_script/README.md

 Supports both .DOCX and .RTF templates.

-Automatic detection of General Data CSV and Point Data CSV.
+Automatic detection of General Data CSV and Point Data CSV on the same file.

 Preserves font styles, sizes, and bold formatting from the template.